Tatianaob/Tatianaob/README.md

 - 👋 Hi, I’m Tatiana Obando
-- 👀 I’m interested in learning about programming languages in order to create platforms that will serve a purpose
+- 👀 I’m interested in learning about programming languages in order to create and make platforms accessible to as many people as possible.
 - 🌱 I’m currently learning HTML5, CSS3, JavaScript and Python
 - 💞️ I’m looking to collaborate on teams that are also learning coding.
 - 📫 Feel free to reach out at ltatiobandore@gmail.com